 Built Environment Virtual Pavilion for COP26

-- Exhibition; to include a showcase of global best practice within a bespoke VR space, which (if allowed) will also be accessible via ocular rift headsets in the Green Zone.
+- Exhibition; to include a showcase of global best practice explored through a range of key sustainability themes within a bespoke Virtual Reality (VR) space, with an inspirational and artistic centrepiece.
+If allowed, this will also be accessible via ocular rift headsets in the Green Zone.

 - Events series; a programme of tours and talks, keynotes, panels and other downloadable content